gluon-framework/site/content/en/_index.md

 Easily expose Node functions to Web.

 ##### Store
-Share common data effortlessly between Node and Web both ways, like a regular Object.
+Share common data effortlessly between Node and Web both ways.

 <a href="/docs/gluon-explained/ipc/">Learn more about Gluon's IPC here.</a>